Difference between Cost Accounting and Financial Accounting: Skills and Courses

 4. Statements of shareholder equity

-Some Key Features of Financial Accounting
+Features of Financial Accounting

-• Prepares financial statements such as Balance Sheet, Profit & Loss Account, and Cash Flow Statement.
+• Prepares financial statements such as Balance Sheet, Profit & Loss Account and Cash Flow Statement.

-• Follows statutory guidelines, accounting standards, and principles.
+• Follows guidelines, accounting standards and principles.

-• Mandatory for all registered businesses.
+• Compulsory for all registered businesses.

 Differences Between Cost Accounting and Financial Accounting